ADVICE ON HOLLOW-CORE FLOORS

 Where previous retrofit of hollow-core floors comprises supplementary seating, the earthquake score of the floor may be lower than previously understood.
 Owners are recommended to seek engineering advice regarding whether further assessment is warranted.

 Due to the fragility of hollow-core units it is considered infeasible to retrofit to avoid damage.
 Rather the purpose of retrofits is to provide an alternative load path in case one of the critical failure modes occurs.

-Care must be taken to ensure that anchors for retrofits are designed to resist the full range of forces that they may experience as summarised in draft design guidance .
+Care must be taken to ensure that anchors for retrofits are designed to resist the full range of forces that they may experience as summarised in design guidance [8,10].

 As outlined above, supplementary seating may not provide sufficient life safety performance.
 Retrofit options for hollow-core floors have been considered in a recent paper .
 These include a new ‘strongback’ retrofit that can be expected to improve life safety performance during earthquakes.
 A particular benefit of the strongback is that it is insensitive to uncertainties about the critical failure mode.
-Draft guidance on the design of strongbacks is available here (link).
+Guidance on the design of strongbacks is available has recently been published .